BrainGnosis/OmniBAR/Explanation.md

 - No hosted deployment IaC/scripts—assignment stressed local execution.
 - No role-based access control or multi-tenant separation to keep the stack lightweight.
 - No async queues for long-running suites; synthetic benchmark payloads keep latency low.
+Maybe, I'll tackle long running suits in a diffrent version.
 - Demo video hosted separately to avoid bloating the repository.

 ### Tests & Improvement Notes